ROOFS: RObust biOmarker Feature Selection: Implementation

-The evaluation of a given FS method by \textit{roofs} is based on a bootstrap experiment (Figure \ref{scheme}).
+The evaluation of a given FS method by \textit{ROOFS} is based on a bootstrap experiment (Fig. \ref{fig:scheme}A).
 Let $ \mathcal{D}_{\text{original}} = \{(x^i, y^i)\}_{i=1}^{n} $ denote the original dataset provided by the user.
 From this, $B$ bootstrap resamples are derived, each denoted $\mathcal{D}_b$, $b \in [1, B]$.
-In the benchmark on PIONeeR, the number of resamples was set to 100.
 An identical pipeline, including data preprocessing (imputation using the median for continuous variables or mode for categorical variables and z-score normalization), FS and subsequent predictive modeling, is applied to both the full data and each bootstrap, and repeated across all user-specified combinations of FS methods and classifiers.